Michaelomh/personal-blog/projects.md

 ---
 layout: project
 title: Projects
+description: Showcase of some of my projects
 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, focused in Python and Django.